amitonline/WPFDialControl/README.md

 # WPFDialControl
 WPF Dial widget for wpf applications
-Still WIP.
 Works with NET 8.0 and above
 Three modes: Modern, Flat and Vintage
+Set custom colors for ticks, dial and pointer.
+Responds to mouseup, mousedown, mousewheel and mouseclick events.

+#Sep 20, 2025
+Implemented Mousedown handler.

 #Sep 18, 2025
 Customize colors of the ticks, dial and pointer